Rev. Paul Roberts, Sr.

 A native of Stamford, CT, Paul grew up in Bradenton, FL, which he considers his home.
 He graduated from Princeton University in 1985 with a Bachelor of Arts degree in Architecture and African American Studies.
 Prior to his ministry career, Paul worked in the business sector in New York City for eight years.
 He later earned the Master of Divinity degree with a concentration in New Testament Studies from the Interdenominational Theological Center in Atlanta, GA.
 He is an Academic Fellow of the Ecumenical Institute at Bossey in Celigny, Switzerland.
 From 1997 through 2010, he was the pastor of Church of the Master (PCUSA), a church founded in 1965 in Atlanta, GA, as an intentionally interracial congregation. in 2015, he was the interim preacher of the First Presbyterian Church of Asheville, NC.

 Recreationally, Paul enjoys hot yoga and gardening.
-He and his wife, Nina, have one daughter and two sons.
+He and his wife, Nina, have a daughter and two sons.